ISAAC ALBÉNIZ (1860-1909)

 ERNST VON DOHNÁNYI (1877-1960)

-Dohnányi's early recordings are not yet well represented on CD.
+Dohnányi's early recordings are only partially represented on CD.
 PEARL 0018 contains his Mozart Concerto K. 453, his own Variations on a Nursery Tune, and two Strauss-Dohnányi waltz transcriptions.
 The same waltz transcription recordings can be found on APR 5540 and VAI 1018 (both discs are compilations of Strauss transcriptions played by various pianists).
 An alternate transfer of the Nursery Variations can be had on EMI 55031, coupled with recordings of Bartók in his own music.
 A release from APR (7038, two CDs) gathers all of Dohnányi's HMV recordings of his own solo piano works, including some previously unreleased material.
-(Dohnanyi performances from his final decade can be found variously on EMI, Everest, Pristine, and Hungaroton CDs.)
+(Dohnányi performances from his final decade can be found variously on EMI, Everest, Pristine, and Hungaroton CDs.)

 ANIA DORFMANN (1899-1984)

 Dorfmann was born in Russia but her main studies were in Paris with Isidor Philipp.
 PEARL 0010 contains the majority of her 78rpm recordings made for English Columbia in the 1930s.
 Three live Beethoven performances with Toscanini conducting can be found on Naxos.
 The Triple Concerto is on 8.110824, the Choral Fantasy on 8.110824, and the Concerto No.1 on 8.110826.
 Dorfmann's later (1945) studio recording of the Concerto No.1 with Toscanini may be found on RCA 60268.
-In 2017, Sony/BMG produced a 9-CD box set containing Dorfmann's complete Victor recordings, which span the late 78 and early LP eras.
+In 2017, Sony/BMG produced a 9-CD box set (89853 90102) devoted to Dorfmann's complete Victor recordings, which span the late 78 and early LP eras.